Backblaze/JavaReedSolomon/README.md

 file into shards and encode parity, and then how to take a subset of the shards and reconstruct the original file.

+There is a Gradle build file to make a jar and run the tests.
+Running it is simple.
+Just type: `gradle build`

 We would like to send out a special thanks to James Plank at the University of Tennessee at Knoxville for his useful papers on erasure coding.
 If you'd like an intro into how it all works, take a look at